35 Best Things to Do in Yellowstone National Park

 2. Beartooth Highway

-Soaring up to elevations that you’d never normally see without hiking, the Beartooth Highway is easily one the best roads in on the planet, especially if you have the opportunity to explore the pass during golden hour!
+Soaring to an elevation of 10,947 ft.
+(3,337 m) at Beartooth Pass, the Beartooth Highway is easily one the best and most beautiful scenic drives on the planet, especially if you have the opportunity to hike around the pass at golden hour!

-That being said, the Beartooth Highway is rarely a convenient drive, whether coming to or from Yellowstone, but I can confidently tell you that the detour absolutely worth whatever time it adds to your drive!
+That said, the Beartooth Highway is rarely a convenient drive, whether coming to or from Yellowstone, but I can confidently say that it’s absolutely worth the detour, regardless of the time it adds to your drive!

 Yelp: Coffee Factory Roasters